Skip to main content

 From Mortgage REIT to Mortgage Broker

-A 2015 acquisition of CashCall Mortgage resulted in high prepayment speeds that damaged the company's relationship with Fannie Mae.
-In July 2020, Freddie Mac suspended the Debtors' ability to sell loans directly, forcing the company to use aggregators, compressing margins and slowing loan origination cycles.
-Separately, protracted litigation regarding a 2009 exchange offer was not adjudicated until early 2023, impairing the Debtors' ability to raise equity or capital and resulting in lost merger and acquisition opportunities.
+The First Day Declaration attributes the distress to a sequence of operational and financial pressures.
+A 2015 acquisition of CashCall Mortgage resulted in high prepayment speeds that damaged the relationship with Fannie Mae.
+In July 2020, Freddie Mac suspended the Debtors' ability to sell loans directly, forcing the company to route through aggregators, compressing margins and slowing origination cycles.
+Protracted litigation regarding a 2009 exchange offer was not adjudicated until early 2023, impairing the Debtors' ability to raise equity or capital and causing lost merger and acquisition opportunities.
+Rising interest rates between 2021 and 2023 drove up payments on the floating-rate Junior Subordinated Notes, and the Debtors were unable to hedge against those rate increases.

-By 2023, the Debtors had minimal liquidity and were unable to satisfy operating costs.
+By 2023 the Debtors had minimal liquidity and were unable to satisfy operating costs.
 Despite securing a $20 million prepetition loan from Hildene, the facility was fully drawn by July 2025.
 In January 2026, the Debtors secured a limited $2 million working capital bridge note from Hildene.
 On April 22, 2026, the Debtors entered into the Restructuring Support Agreement to facilitate the prepackaged chapter 11 filing.

 Prepetition Capital Structure and NOL Carryforwards